AndrewCrossan1/Verification/README.md

 ***
 <a name="Support-the-creator"></a>
 ### About the creator
-Hello 👋 My name is Andrew, I currently study HND Computing: Software Development in Glasgow Clyde College and enjoy making things easier for myself and hopefully for others - hence this project 😆.
+Hello 👋 My name is Andrew, I currently study Software Engineering at University of Strathclyde and enjoy making things easier for myself and hopefully for others - hence this project 😆.
 I am 18 years old and I am open to any feedback and advice users may have to make my project even better, don't worry - I handle critiscm well and enjoy improving so be harsh!<br>
 Contact me:<br>
 Discord: AndrewCrossan#5280 [Discord Logo](/images/discord.png)<br>
 Twitter: https://twitter.com/Andrewcrossan11 [Twitter Logo](/images/twitter.png)